 The symptoms are usually worse during warm weather or if you've been standing up for long periods of time.
 They may improve when you walk around or if you rest and raise your legs.

-If you have varicose veins and they don't cause you any discomfort, you may not need to visit your GP.
+If you have varicose veins and they do not cause you any discomfort, you may not need to visit a GP.

-Varicose veins are rarely a serious condition and don't usually require treatment.
+Varicose veins are rarely a serious condition and do not usually require treatment.